Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-manager/index.md

 ![Create Redirect Configurations](images/create-rule.png)

 Redirects are supported for pages and assets.
 You can match by exact path or by a regular expression.
+It is also possible to evaluate the source based on the request URI.
+This can be configured for each redirect configuration separately.
+Enabling this allows evaluation of request specific data (ie. suffix).

 Target can include back-references ($N) to the regex pattern which will be replaced by the contents of the Nth group of the regex match.